deanbobo/khill/README.md

 >show the help message and exit

 **-d DIRECTORY, --directory DIRECTORY**
->Directory of genomes (optional, but either --directory or --file_table must be provided)
+>Directory of genomes
+> If --directory not used, --file_table must be provided.

 **-o OUTPUT, --output OUTPUT**